isomerpages/moh-vaccinegov/pages/faq.md

 					<label class="tab-label" for="question-3-1">Which vaccine is Singapore using?
 					</label>
 					<div class="tab-content">
-						<p>The COVID-19 vaccines used are currently Pfizer-BioNTech/Comirnaty and Moderna .</p>
+						<p>The COVID-19 vaccines used under the national vaccination programme are currently Pfizer-BioNTech/Comirnaty and Moderna .</p>
 					</div>
 				</div>
 				<!-- end of each question -->